Free Tool

 Most DCFSA dollars go unused because of paperwork

-SitterSync lets employees pay caregivers they already know and trust with their pre-tax DCFSA funds — no chasing receipts, no tax ID headaches, no reimbursement forms.
-More utilization means more FICA savings for you.
+SitterSync lets employees pay their existing caregivers with pre-tax DCFSA funds.
+No chasing receipts, no tax ID headaches, no reimbursement forms.
+When employees actually spend their DCFSA dollars, your FICA savings go up.

 Get in touch